hapinessjs/mongo-module/README.md

 ## Change History

+* v1.1.1 (2017-12-12)
+    * Latest packages' versions.
+    * Add field `collectionName` to force using a specific name for a collection.
+    * Fix key computation when retrieving an adapter.
+    * Allow developers to not give all options for the adapter when getting a document.
+    * Documentation.
 * v1.1.0 (2017-11-20)
     * Latest packages' versions.
     * Update Module + Tests related to latest `core` version.